• Skip to primary navigation

 • Milk.
 Choose your favorite milk to use to make this smoothie - cow, almond, oat, soy, cashew, and coconut will all work great.
 Alternatively, use orange juice, or coconut water instead.

 • Seeds.
-Pick hemp seeds, chia seeds, or flax seeds to add to this smoothie for an extra burst of nutrition: specifically omega-3 fatty acids.
-If you want more protein add hemp seeds or secondly chia seeds.
+Pick hemp seeds, chia seeds, or flax seeds to add to this smoothie for an extra burst of nutrition, specifically omega-3 fatty acids.
+If you want more protein add hemp seeds or secondly, chia seeds.
 If you want more fiber choose flax seeds or chia seeds.

 This smoothie is very versatile and adaptable to your flavor preference and whatever is in your freezer!
 Pick one of the frozen fruit options below to add to this smoothie.
-Outlined is basic nutritional information of each fruit.
+Outlined is the basic nutritional information of each fruit.

-Frozen Mango.
+• Frozen Mango.
 Key nutrients in mangos are vitamins C, E, B6, potassium, iron, fiber, and calcium.

-Frozen Pineapple.
+• Frozen Pineapple.
 Contains manganese, iron, magnesium, fiber, and calcium.
-Pineapple is a cleansing fruit, that aids digestion, and purifies the blood.
-It also contains bromelain which is super helpful for good digestion.
+Pineapple is a cleansing fruit that aids digestion and purifies the blood.
+It also contains bromelain, which is super helpful for good digestion.

-Frozen Blueberries.
+• Frozen Blueberries.
 Key nutrients include vitamin C, fiber, folate, iron, manganese, potassium, and calcium.
 Blueberries are very high in antioxidants that can slow and stop cell deterioration.
+Using blueberries will make your smoothie purple rather than green - you can hide the spinach altogether: no taste or green look!

-Frozen Mixed Berries (raspberries, blueberries, blackberries), Raspberries are high in vitamin C, calcium, folate, iron, manganese, selenium, and zinc.
+• Frozen Mixed Berries (raspberries, blueberries, blackberries), Raspberries are high in vitamin C, calcium, folate, iron, manganese, selenium, and zinc.
 This will also make your smoothie purple.

-Frozen Tropical Fruit.
+• Frozen Tropical Fruit.
 Commonly sold frozen tropical fruit mix includes pineapple, mango, and strawberries, see nutritional insight above.

-Note: As spinach contains oxalic acid not all nutrients are available to us.
-This oxalic acid also means if you have or are prone to kidney or gallstones it is recommended to only eat small amounts of spinach.
+Note: As spinach contains oxalic acid, not all nutrients are available to us.
+This oxalic acid also means if you have or are prone to kidney or gallstones, it is recommended to only eat small amounts of spinach.

 The vitamin C in the fruit of this smoothie helps increase mineral absorption from spinach.
 So anytime you are having spinach squeeze some fresh lemon or enjoy with vitamin C rich foods.